ebaauw/homebridge-zp/README.md

     }
   ]
 ```
-The following optional parameters can be added to modify homebridge-zp's behaviour:
+The following optional parameters can be added to modify Homebridge ZP's behaviour:

 Key | Default | Description
 --- | ------- | -----------